-Amazon Web Services publicly released a new security vulnerability assessment tool called Amazon Inspector.
+Amazon Web Services (AWS) publicly released a new security vulnerability assessment tool called Amazon Inspector.
 Seeing as how we at Hurricane Labs are heavy users of both AWS and assorted vulnerability assessment tools, it seems like something worth inspecting (sorry).
 We’re going to take a look at what Inspector is, what’s interesting about it, testing just how ‘special’ it really is, and where it may be headed down the road.

 For those of you that don’t have time to read my in-depth review, here is an executive summary: Amazon Inspector is a low-impact, low-cost vulnerability scanner that is beneficial when used in addition to comprehensive vulnerability scanners (such as Nessus or Qualys).
 Amazon Inspector has limited detection capabilities and a lackluster user interface, however, and should not be used as a substitute to a traditional vulnerability scanning solution.